hjlld/shadertoy-webgpu/readme.md

 # Shadertoy-WebGPU

-A Shadertoy renderer via WebGPU.
+A Shadertoy renderer using WebGPU.

 You can render a Shadertoy work only by passing its ID.